tobek/headsoak/notes.md

 ### todo next

+- tags in the query: shouldn't be plain text, and should be added to new notes (configurable?)
+- create account by invite only + 'request invite' button
+  - basically give a unique URL like nutmeg.io?invite=somethingcute
+  - with login, if invite query param exists and matches again firebase array i've hand-added, then show create account (nicer welcome message) and then update firebase with this invite being taken
 - search bar should take remaining width left by dynamic nutmeg icon and X
 - issues connecting to firebase
   - somehow listen for connection/disconnection and alert user and change cloud to red